External Funding Opportunities

 The Cardiac Society of Australia and New Zealand invites applications for research scholarships which are intended to enable CSANZ Members to undertake a period of training in research under the full-time supervision of a nominated responsible investigator.
 Scholarships are awarded for research into cardiovascular disease and related disorders.

-Applicants must be a Member of the CSANZ and a permanent resident in Australia or New Zealand, and must be enrolled full-time in a PhD (or equivalent research degree).
+Applicants must be a current financial Member of the CSANZ and a permanent resident in Australia or New Zealand, and must be enrolled full-time in a PhD (or equivalent research degree).